Are you a parent who wants to secure your children’s online activities?

 To summarize, FlexiSPY’s packages may be jam-packed with useful features, but that also comes at a steep price.
 On the other hand, mSpy has a more moderate and balanced offering and is also cheaper.

-Since most people are unlikely to use all the features that FlexiSPY has to offer, especially if they’re just dipping their toes in the world of spy apps, I conclude that the mSpy package and pricing make more sense.
+Since most people are unlikely to use all the features that FlexiSPY has, I conclude that the mSpy package and pricing make more sense.

 It’s no use buying a pricey monitoring app if it’s not compatible with the device you’re intending to monitor.
 Before committing to an expensive package, you have to make sure that the app runs on all devices that you’re planning to monitor.